Myanmar prosecutor seeks Official Secrets Act charges against two Reuters reporters

 The case was adjourned until Jan.
 23.

-The prosecutor objected to an application for bail, their lawyer Khin Maung Zaw said.
+The prosecutor objected to an application for bail, the reporters’ lawyer, Khin Maung Zaw, said.
 The court took it under consideration and will decide at the next hearing, he said.

-The government has said two police officers were also arrested for investigation under the Official Secrets Act.
+The government has said two police officers were also arrested for investigation under suspicion of having violated the Official Secrets Act.
 It has given no further information on the police arrested.

+In the court, Kyaw Soe Oo embraced his wife and held his daughter for a couple of minutes.
+His daughter began to weep as he was escorted away and had to hand her back to other family members.

+Wa Lone’s wife gave him a few small pieces of cake that she had brought.

+Reuters President and Editor-In-Chief Stephen J. Adler said he was extremely disappointed that the authorities were seeking to prosecute the pair.

+“We view this as a wholly unwarranted, blatant attack on press freedom.
+Our colleagues should be allowed to return to their jobs reporting on events in Myanmar.
+We believe time is of the essence and we continue to call for Wa Lone and Kyaw Soe Oo’s prompt release,” he said.

-Observers from the United Nations and from several embassies, including the Netherlands, Australia and Britain, were at the court along with relatives of the two journalists.
+Observers from the United Nations and from several embassies, including the Netherlands, Australia and Britain.

+“We hope that these journalists will get a fair trial and a speedy trial that represents international practices,” the first secretary of the EU mission, Andreas Magnusson, told reporters.

-About 30 journalists were also outside the court, most dressed in black as a sign of protest against the arrest of the pair.
+About 30 journalists were outside the court, most dressed in black as a sign of protest against the arrest of the pair.
 Several had the message “journalism is not a crime” or “release the arrested journalists now” on their T-shirts.

 Police were on duty outside the court, and some areas were cordoned off with barbed wire.